-As I looked around the dining room that evening in Lengau, warm, framed by light-colored wood and pretty white tablecloths, plus the steaming plate of delicious braised beef and spätzle (a type of short and wide egg noodle) in front of me, I understood exactly what he meant.
+As I looked around the dining room that evening in Lengau – feeling warm, framed by light-colored wood and pretty white tablecloths, and eyeing a steaming plate of delicious braised beef and spätzle (a type of short and wide egg noodle) in front of me, I understood exactly what he meant.
 The waitress came by, dressed in a traditional dirndl, and kindly offered us another glass of wine in a singsong voice.
-It wasn’t an overly crowded food hall, it felt like I was sitting in someone’s dining room at home as a guest.
+It wasn’t an overly crowded food hall – it felt like I was sitting in someone’s dining room at home as a guest.

 The thing about these little villages in Austria is you always feel thought of.
 I caught myself continuously thinking to myself, “wow, they’ve really considered every little detail.”